How Do I take the Employee Retention Tax Credit in Patriot?

 How to Stop Employee Retention Credits

-Besides an employee hitting the maximum wage limit for ERCs ($10,000 per employee per quarter in 2021), there are also instances when your business becomes ineligible for the Employee Retention Credit (ERC).
+Besides an employee hitting the maximum wage limit for ERCs ($10,000 per employee per quarter in 2021 and $50,000 per quarter for the RBS), there are also instances when your business becomes ineligible for the Employee Retention Credit (ERC).
 You are no longer eligible for ERC if:

 - Your business has fully reopened

 - Your gross receipts recovered back to 80% or more when compared to the same quarter last year

 If you reach your credit limit for the ERC of $10,000 or $50,000 in total credits for the RBS per quarter, the software will automatically stop calculating credits.

 Select an end date for ERCs (and Social Security Deferrals) by going to Reports > Payroll Tax Reports > Social Security and Employee Retention Credits.